wp-plugins/alo-easymail/readme.txt

 5. The widget on administration dashboard

 == Changelog ==

+= 2.1.3 =
+* Fixed: now the list of recipients is properly created when including registered users
+* Fixed: unwanted redirect to dashboard using IE when saving subscriber in inline edit
+* Fixed: the theme dropdown select in newsletter edit screen now saves properly
+* Fixed: a better replacement in theme files about theme folder url from relative to absolute
+* Fixed: improvements in newsletter text-plain version (thanks to sanderbontje!)
+* Fixed: missing escape of form button text
+* Added: when importing csv the exiting emails can be assigned to other lists
+* Added: sender email is customisable in activation mail too (thanks to Matthias!)

 = 2.1.2 =
 * Added: option for alternative js library for recipient list (PeriodicalUpdater.js)